 Anesthesia

-Anesthesia is most often encountered after resection or lysis of a peripheral nerve segment, whereas paresthesia or dysesthesia (positive sensory phenomena) reflect damage to a nerve which is still in contact with the cell body.
+Neurologically, localized anesthesia is most often encountered after the complete resection or lysis of a peripheral nerve segment.
+This is in contrast to paresthesia or dysesthesia ("positive" sensory phenomena), which typically reflect damage to a nerve that is still in continuity and in contact with its cell body.

 Cross References